anushka-18/data-512-homework_2/README.md

 <br>

 **2. What (potential) sources of bias did you discover in the course of your data processing and analysis?** <br>
 When I started working with the data, I realised that the countries I expected to see on the list were not there, reason being that the dataset did not have political figures from those countries on the list.
-The selection bias seems to impact the overall results of the analysis.
+The selection, or sampling bias seems to impact the overall results of the analysis.
 The present results seem to stem from a combination of population figures and the divide between English and non-English speaking nations.
 For instance, countries with small population (Southern European nations such as Andorra, Monenegro, Croatia) high a higher number of articles per capita as compared to countries with larger population (such as Asian countries of India, China, etc). <br>
 Furthermore, even within the Asian and African countries, the list dramatically changes between total articles and high-quality articles, as the poorer nations such as Pakistan, Uganda, Sudan, Nigeria make appearances on the list of countries with lowest number of per capita high-quality articles.